Cease hit on arm by comebacker, White Sox top Indians 1-0 - WHIZ News

 Bieber struck out three and threw 34 pitches.
 Cleveland interim manager DeMarlo Hale said before the game that Bieber would be on a pitch count.
 He threw 57 pitches in a minor league rehab game Sunday.

-Bieber, who made it clear during his lengthy rehab that he wanted to return this season, is 7-4 with a 3.17 ERA in 15 starts.
+Bieber is 7-4 with a 3.17 ERA in 15 starts.
 He went 8-1 with a 1.63 ERA in 12 starts during the shortened 2020 season.
+Bieber received a loud ovation when he walked from the bullpen to dugout before the game and another one when he took the mound.

+“It felt good to be out there and doing what I love to do,” he said.

 Robert homered off Trevor Stephan (3-1), extending his hitting streak to 13 games.
 The blast came on an 0-2 pitch and cleared the wall in left-center.